mattly/lyonheart-us-metalsmith-archive/contents/articles/mistrusting-email/article.markdown

 that I've seen repeatedly lose against real-world constraints.
 Besides, in this piece I'm more interested in helping protect users from their project managers.

-Cloud storage services that sync files between computers are mostly worse -- there is simply no way to associate more than one account with the same computer, and often no way to associate more than one email address with the same account.
+Worse, popular cloud storage services that sync files between computers simply don't allow you to associate more than one account with the same computer, and often no way to associate more than one email address with the same account.
 So, if I need files synced to my computer from a project's Google Drive, I have to setup [separate user accounts on my